SoicBRcode/SoicBRcode/README.md

 What I currently do with my coding skills:
-- gamedev
+- gamedev;
-- esolangs
+- esolangs;
-- maintain my Minecraft server
+- maintain my Minecraft server;
+- etc.